keerthyeb/ContinuousIntegration/README.md

 One of the key benefits of integrating regularly is that you can detect errors quickly and locate them more easily.

 Usage:
-  Keeps running the mocha test on the cloned repository Pull the repository on every time interval change
+  Keeps running the mocha test on the cloned repository.
+  Pull the repository on every time interval change.
-  It will clone the repository if it does not exist in the c  urrent directory
+  It will clone the repository if it does not exist in the c  urrent directory.

 Syntax:
   ./continuousIntegration.sh <git Repository URL> <Time Interval>